 corrections helps build a good relationship between the pup and his owner.
 You will also learn basic dog ownership skills and

 4. Socialize, socialize, socialize

 Take the puppy everywhere with you.
-Take him to lots of places and meet lots of people, if your puppy is a little timid,
+Take him to lots of places and see lots of people and objects, if your puppy is a little timid,

 do this gradually, don't overwhelm him at a park with numerous dogs off-leash.
 In the early stages, keep in mind that moving